Texas rabbi says he, 2 hostages escaped synagogue standoff | Law-Order

 - United States

-The rabbi of a Texas synagogue said Monday that he threw a chair at the gunman and then escaped with two other hostages after a 10-hour standoff, crediting past security training for getting himself and his congregation out safely.
+The rabbi of a Texas synagogue where a gunman took hostages during livestreamed services said Monday that he threw a chair at his captor before escaping with two others after an hourslong standoff, crediting past security training for getting himself and his congregants out safely.

-Rabbi Charlie Cytron-Walker told “CBS Mornings” that he let the gunman in Saturday because he appeared to need shelter.

-Another man held hostage, Jeffrey R Cohen, described the ordeal on Facebook.
+Another man held hostage, Jeffrey R Cohen, described the ordeal on Facebook on Monday.

 “First of all, we escaped.
-We weren't released or freed,” Cohen said.
+We weren't released or freed,” said Cohen, who was one of four people in the synagogue for services that many other Congregation Beth Israel members were watching online.

 “The exit wasn't too far away,” Cytron-Walker said.
 “I told them to go.
 I threw a chair at the gunman, and I headed for the door.
-And all three of us were able to get out with even a shot being fired.”
-Authorities identified the hostage-taker as 44-year-old British national, Malik Faisal Akram, who was killed Saturday night after the last hostages ran out of Congregation Beth Israel around 9 p.m.
+And all three of us were able to get out without even a shot being fired.”
+Authorities identified the hostage-taker as 44-year-old British national Malik Faisal Akram, who was killed Saturday night after the last three hostages ran out of the synagogue in Colleyville around 9 p.m.
+The first hostage was released shortly after 5 p.m.

 The FBI on Sunday night issued a statement calling the ordeal “a terrorism-related matter, in which the Jewish community was targeted'' and said the Joint Terrorism Task Force is investigating.